Gallopsled/pwntools-tutorial/walkthrough/shellcode-advanced/README.md

 ## Syntax Highlighting

 This generally helps make the templates more readable.
-Binjitsu has a [syntax highlighting](https://github.com/binjitsu/binjitsu/blob/master/extra/textmate/README.md) plug-in for Sublime Text / TextMate.
+Pwntools has a [syntax highlighting](https://github.com/Gallopsled/pwntools/blob/master/extra/textmate/README.md) plug-in for Sublime Text / TextMate.

 ## Anatomy of a Simple Template